 - · Visit the Financial Aid Office.

 - · Log in to your WebAdvisor account.

-- · Call (409) 933-8274.
+- Call (409) 933-8274.

-card.
+The college offers current COM students and employees the COM ID card.
 The COM ID card is not only the official identification card of the college, but also the means to access facilities and services such as the library, tutoring center, computer labs, gym facility, and bookstore.